datalad/datalad-remake/README.md

 It contains an annex remote that can compute content on demand.
 It uses template files that specify the operations.
-It encodes computation parameters in URLs that are associated with annex keys, that allows to compute dropped content instead of fetching it from some storage system.
-It also contains the new datalad command `compute` that can trigger the computation of content and stores the parameters that are used for content creation in the git-annex branch, where they can be used by the annex remote to repeat the computation.
+It encodes computation parameters in URLs that are associated with annex keys, which allows to compute dropped content instead of fetching it from some storage system.
+It also contains the new datalad command `compute` that can trigger the computation of content, generate the parameterized URLs, and associate this URL with the respective annex key.
+This information can then be used by the annex remote to repeat the computation.

 ## Installation